How to Use Ganbare, Ganbatte, Ganbarimasu in Japanese: Give It Your Best!

 The Spirit of Ganbare or Ganbatte in Japanese Culture

-Although a seemingly simple term, ganbare, ganbatte, or their other modifications have roots in Japanese culture and a view on perseverance and determination.
-You’ll hear it chanted in sports competitions and anime series, mostly to encourage the other party to do their best and never give up, no matter how hard the challenge.
+Although a seemingly simple term, ganbare, ganbatte, or their other modifications have roots in Japanese culture and a view on perseverance and determination, you’ll hear it chanted in sports competitions and anime series, mostly to encourage the other party to do their best and never give up, no matter how hard the challenge.

 The word ganbare is ingrained in almost every stage of life in the Japanese community.
-As you grow old, you’ll face even greater problems, like finding a job, overcoming a hard breakup, or confronting a problem at work.
+As you grow old, you’ll face even more significant problems, like finding a job, overcoming a hard breakup, or confronting a problem at work.
 In the end, the spirit of ganbatte reminds individuals in Japan that even in times of great hardship, you need to trust your ability.

 Japanese Kanji and Writing for Ganbare or Ganbatte

-How did it turn to ganbare or ganbatte?
+How did it turn into ganbare or ganbatte?
 The term ganbatte (頑張って) is the conjunctive form of 頑張る.
 Ganbatte is the shortened form of てください, which is to turn a plain Japanese verb into a polite command or request: “I would ask you to (verb).”

 The longer version of ganbatte is ganbatte kudasai (頑張ってください), but this might sound a bit too formal if you’re speaking to your friends or close family members.
 This is why sometimes people just opt to say “ganbatte”.
 It can be written in kanji as 頑張って, in hiragana as がんばって, or in katakana as ガンバッテ.